Jane Martin

 In 1996 she established an art studio on the Lower East Side, returning to painting as a means of creative expression.
 In 2004, after nearly 15 years of city life, she moved her home and studio to East Hampton, New York, where the focus of her work shifted to the primal and powerful forces found in nature, in particular through her long love for and practice of photography.

 Martin’s work has been exhibited in numerous museums, art fairs and galleries in New York City, the East End, Miami, Santa Fe, Dallas, Los Angeles, Australia, and Europe.
-Martin has had solo exhibitions at Guild Hall, East Hampton, NY and Islip Art Museum, Islip, NY.
-Her work can also be found in the permanent collection of the Parrish Art Museum, Southampton, NY; Guild Hall, East Hampton, NY; and in numerous corporate and private collections throughout the world.
+She has had solo exhibitions at Guild Hall (East Hampton, NY) and Islip Art Museum (Islip, NY).
+Her photographs were part of a three-person exhibition at The Church, Sag Harbor from 2021 to 2022.
+Martin's work can also be found in the permanent collection of the Parrish Art Museum (Southampton, NY), Guild Hall (East Hampton, NY) and in numerous corporate and private collections throughout the world, including Pfizer, Alec Baldwin, and David & Sybil Yurman.

 “For me, painting is an act of faith.
 When I approach the white canvas I open myself to a meditative state that allows color and form to rush in.
 Then I often paint or scrape over existing layers, leaving traces of what has come before.
 This creates a seemingly direct connection with nature, however abstract.